Instrument facilities at Syracuse University and our Partners

 The research environment on the Syracuse hill is home to numerous talented and dedicated faculty, students, and staff across three research universities.
 This thriving community is supported by many powerful instrument facilities that are open to academic and industrial users.

-Syracuse Biomaterials Innovation (SBI) Facility is located in Bowne Hall (4th Floor), encompassing approximately 15,000 square feet of multiuser space.
-Featuring administrative space—offices, seminar and conference rooms, and an atrium meeting area—as well as shared research space, SBI is a cornerstone of the research capabilities of BioInspired Syracuse.
-The SBI facility is an enabling resource for researchers engaged in a wide spectrum of problems, ranging from fundamental studies of the biochemical and physical processes controlling cell functions to the development of new technologies for biomedical applications.
+BioInspired Institute Materials Research Core (MRC) Facility is located in Bowne Hall (4th Floor), encompassing approximately 15,000 square feet of multiuser space.
+Featuring administrative space—offices, seminar and conference rooms, and an atrium meeting area—as well as shared research space, the MRC is a cornerstone of the research capabilities of BioInspired Syracuse.
+The MRC facility is an enabling resource for researchers engaged in a wide spectrum of problems, ranging from fundamental studies of the biochemical and physical processes controlling cell functions to the development of new technologies for biomedical applications.

 The Syracuse University Flow Cytometry and Cell Sorting Core Facility is a shared resource open to all researchers in the Syracuse area.